kshivakumar-code/Attendence-Management-system/README.md

 •	Open the command prompt and type "pip install -r requirements.txt" to install the required packages for the project.

+•	create folders of named as TrainingImage and Attendence respectively.

 •	Open "attendance.py" and "automaticAttendance.py" and change all the path according to your system.

 •	Create the folders for subjects we require to take attendance in the "Attendence" folder.